momentphp/docs/web/README.md

 }
 ```

-You can find more information about response object in Slim’s documentation:
+You can find more information about response object in [Slim’s][Slim] documentation:

 - [Response object][response]